burgil/supe-project-creator/README.md

 bun start
 ```

-After navigating to the project folder and running the command to start the development server with `bun start`, a new browser tab will open, directing you to `http://localhost:80` if it isn't already open.
+After navigating to the project folder and running the command to start the development server with `bun start`, a new browser tab will open, directing you to `http://localhost` if it isn't already open.
 This allows you to immediately view and interact with your project in your web browser.

 This behavior is, of course, configurable in `hotreload/config.ts`, allowing you to customize the port or other settings according to your project's requirements.

-3. **Open your browser** and navigate to `http://localhost:80`.

 ## Project Structure